 About Derbyshire Wildlife Trust

-Derbyshire Wildlife Trust is working with local businesses, landowners, communities and individuals on large-scale habitat restoration and enhancement.
-Consequently, this will create a healthier environment not only for wildlife but for the local economy and people too.
+Another key point, Derbyshire Wildlife Trust is working with local businesses, landowners, communities and individuals on large-scale habitat restoration and enhancement.
+Hence, this will create a healthier environment for wildlife, the local economy and people.